Deflection of Massive Spin-$\frac{1}{2}$ Particles around Kerr Black Hole: Main Results

-Interestingly, from Fig. \ref{fig:2} (II) and (IV), we can also see another phenomenon: when fixing the black hole radius, there is a lower limit of particle mass at which, on one side, the critical radius falls directly into the black horizon.
-This phenomenon suggests that under ideal circumstances (i.e. when the black hole is small enough and the neutrino beam is perfectly polarized), this effect can be used to produce an experiment that can give a unique lower limit to the mass of ultra-light massive particles with non-zero spin, including potentially neutrinos: if we can observe a critical radius larger than the black hole horizon, then the particle's rest mass is guaranteed to be larger than $m_{crit}$.
+Under ideal circumstances (i.e. when the black hole is small enough and the neutrino beam is perfectly polarized), this effect can be used to produce an experiment that can give a unique lower limit to the mass of ultra-light massive particles with non-zero spin, including potentially neutrinos: if we can observe a critical radius larger than the black hole horizon, then the particle's rest mass is guaranteed to be larger than $m_{crit}$.
 Unfortunately, the criterion by which a full ring of critical radius can be observed is quite strict and thus is far beyond the current observational limits.
 For example, for a solar mass black hole, only an extremely small lower bound of $m\sim10^{-10} eV/c^2$ can be given.
 Therefore, the practical application of this method relies on either the test particle's mass being extremely small or the black hole being microscopic.

-Also, when considering black holes with different rotation speeds, from Fig. \ref{fig:2} (V), we can see that the absolute critical radius is different for each setting of the rotation parameter $a$.
+Also, when considering black holes with different rotation speeds, from Fig. \ref{fig:sub5}, we can see that the absolute critical radius is different for each setting of the rotation parameter $a$.
 Specifically, as $a$ becomes larger, the critical radius becomes larger.
-Fig. \ref{fig:2} (VI) shows the comparison between the relative difference induced by the quantum spin corrections of particles passing through black holes with different rotation parameters.
+Fig. \ref{fig:sub6} shows the comparison between the relative difference induced by the quantum spin corrections of particles passing through black holes with different rotation parameters.
 As can be seen in this graph, the relative corrections induced by the quantum spin are almost the same for different rotating black holes.
 This effect can, in fact, be partially explained by looking at results, e.g., like eqn.
-(5.5) in \cite{Zhang:2022rnn}, where it is shown that the leading order corrections of the black hole rotation to the deflection of particle trajectory are almost completely separated from the effect of particle spin.
+(5.5) in \cite{Zhang:2022rnn}, where it is shown that the leading order corrections of the black hole rotation to the deflection of the particle trajectory are almost completely separated from the effect of particle spin.